rhysbrooks1/CS321-002-s25-team-09/README.md

 Usage:  create-btrees.sh

 ./check-dumpfiles.sh
-Usage:  check-dumpfiles.sh
+Usage:  check-dump-files.sh

 ./search-btrees.sh
 Usage:  search-btrees.sh

-./check-squeries.sh
+./check-btree-search.sh
 Usage:  check-squeries.sh

+./search-db.sh
+./check-db-search.sh
 ```

 The `create-btrees.sh` script creates all nine BTree types from the SSH Log file.
+As a side effect,
+it also creates the dump files and the SQL database that contains tables for each of the nine types
+of key values.

 The `check-dumpfiles.sh` compares the dump files from our code to the reference dump files.

-The `search-btrees.sh` script searches all nine BTrees from the BTree files for the top 25
+The `search-btrees.sh` script searches all nine BTrees from the BTree files for all the  key values
+found in the nine BTrees as well as just the top 25 entries.

-entries.
-The `check-squeries.sh` script compares the results of search queries from searching
+The `check-btree-search.sh` script compares the results of search queries from searching
-the BTree to our program with the reference results.
+the BTree to the reference results.

+The `search-db-search.sh` script searches the database for the top 25 entries for each of the key
+value types.

+The `check-db-search.sh` script compares the results from the database to the reference results.

 You can use the test scripts to run and compare results using the four test scripts as follows.